-It will be important to prioritise the health and wellbeing of children and young people when considering their learning within a blended model.
-The Getting It Right for Every Child (GIRFEC) approach provides a framework for the continued consideration of children and young people’s wellbeing needs, including those which have increased, or emerged as a result of the pandemic.
+It will be important to continue to prioritise the health and wellbeing of children and young people when considering their learning as they return to school, or continue to learn at home.
+The Getting It Right for Every Child (GIRFEC) approach provides a framework for the continued consideration of children and young people’s wellbeing needs, including those which have increased, or emerged as a result of the pandemic, and will underpin the staged intervention approach of the authority and partners, including health, social care, allied health professionals, health visitors and family nurses.

-It is likely that there may be a need for increased support for children and young people who are care experienced, those in need of child protection and those who have been affected by domestic abuse, trauma, loneliness, isolation and separation as well as for those living in poverty, including as a result of the economic impact of the pandemic.
+It is likely that there may be a continued need for increased support for children and young people who are care experienced, those in need of child protection and those who have been affected by domestic abuse, bereavement, trauma, loneliness, isolation, and separation as well as for those living in poverty, including as a result of the economic impact of the pandemic.

-It is also expected that there will be a need for increased support for mental health and wellbeing.
-Tools such as the resilience and vulnerability matrix will be of assistance, alongside local and national data, in identifying these needs.
-Local authorities will also wish to be mindful of their corporate parenting responsibilities in considering the needs and support for care experienced children and young people.
+Tools such as the resilience and vulnerability matrix (below) will be of assistance, alongside local and national data, in identifying these needs.
+Local authorities will also wish to continue to be mindful of their corporate parenting responsibilities in considering the needs and support for care experienced children and young people.

 A rights-based, child-centred approach to assessment, intervention, and planning to meet needs will be essential.
-Children, young people, parents and carers will be important contributors in the assessment, intervention, and planning process.
-At all times, the holistic needs of children, young people and their parents and carers should be considered, particularly individuals’ family circumstances.
-During the pandemic, multiagency working has been very successful and there is an opportunity for further development.
+Children, young people, parents and carers will continue to be important contributors in the assessment, intervention, and planning process.
+The holistic needs of children, young people and their parents and carers should be considered, particularly individuals’ family circumstances.

 - GIRFEC wellbeing resources (SHANARRI) - includes resilience and vulnerability matrix